kockums/bearing/README.md

 ## License

-Except where otherwise noted, **Starling Bearing** is licensed under the terms of the [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/ "Creative Commons Attribution-ShareAlike 4.0 International License").
+Except where otherwise noted, **Starling Bearing** is licensed under the terms of the [MIT License](https://opensource.org/licenses/MIT "MIT License").

 ## Contributing